Inner Banner Bg

 And it creates a powerful partnership: archives supporting classrooms, and classrooms breathing life into archives.

 That partnership can take many forms.
-Librarians and curators collaborate with teachers to build lesson plans.
+Librarians and curators collaborate with elementary, middle, and high school teachers to build lesson plans.
 Historical societies can co-host workshops for educators.
 Curated digital collections can be aligned to state standards.
 Universities can share digitized material with K–12 teachers.
 Even simple tools—like searchable databases, captioned images, and printable primary sources—can transform the way history is taught.

 But it’s not just about tools.
 It’s about trust.